✓ Updated February 2026

 Getting Around Paris, France

-The Paris Métro is the backbone of the city's public transport, with 16 lines covering virtually every corner of the city.
-It's efficient, frequent, and the most cost-effective way to get around for most visitors.
+The Paris Metro is the backbone of the city's public transport, with 16 lines covering virtually every corner.
+It's efficient for getting between arrondissements quickly, especially during peak hours when traffic can be brutal.

 RER (Regional Express Network)

-The RER is a commuter rail network that connects Paris to its suburbs, including major attractions like Disneyland Paris and Versailles.
-It's faster than the Métro for longer distances within the city and essential for day trips.
+The RER is a commuter rail network that connects Paris with its suburbs, including major attractions like Versailles and Disneyland Paris.
+It's faster than the metro for longer distances within the city and essential for day trips.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.